-Our degree prepares you for a variety of fields, including teaching at all levels, public advocacy and public relations, governmental relations, the ministry, motivational speaking, and website development and marketing.
+Our degree prepares you for a variety of fields, including teaching at all levels, public advocacy and public relations, governmental relations, human relations, education, patient advocacy, motivational speaking, and website development and marketing.
 Many of our students continue their studies in graduate programs or law schools.

-Faculty and students have ongoing research programs in such areas as relationship maintenance and repair and visual persuasion.
-The program is actively involved in advising students about course sequences available to prepare them for careers in public and private agencies which specialize in family matters.
+Faculty and students have ongoing research programs in such areas as social support, risk, sport communication, health communication, relational maintenance, organizational communication, instructional communication, intercultural communication, and mediated communication.
+The program is actively involved in advising students about course sequences available to prepare them for a diverse careers where strong communication skills are key.

 Students should select a minor that suits their interests and career goals.
 Common minors include English, political science, foreign languages, psychology, criminal justice, or sociology.